-Ways to reduce your lawn
+Ways to reduce your lawn and plant an alternative

 Lawns are usually desired for children’s play areas, pet runs, sports activities, and framing an entryway to a home or garden.
 In many cases, however, lawns go largely unused.
 There are other beautiful options for residential landscapes that require a similar amount of maintenance and provide additional benefits.
 Even though lawns have been a part of American culture for generations, we are now in an era in which dramatic declines in pollinators (loss of natural habitat) and climate change (more extreme weather events) make a compelling case to think differently about lawns and how to manage our land more sustainably.